datacabinet/datacabinet.github.io/Readme.md

 - Jupyter notebooks with support for python or R on your web browser.
 Other kernels can be manually installed.
 - Isolated Conda environments with their own package dependencies as DataCabinet projects.
 - A dedicated disk and a shared disk to easily share projects and environments.
+- Integrated with NBGrader with advanced capbilities [Assignments with DataCabinet using NBGrader](#datacabinet-nbgrader)

 ## **Get started**
 - [Register](#register)<br />